airflow-laminar/airflow-config/README.md

 - Make changes without code changes, with static type validation
 - Make changes across any number of DAGs without having to copy-paste
-- Organize collections of DAGs into groups, e.g. via enviroment like `dev`, `prod`, etc
+- Organize collections of DAGs into groups, e.g. via environment like `dev`, `prod`, etc

 ## Features